christophgil/ZIPsFS/INSTALL.md

 # TroubleShooting

-Solving problems might be easiest  by adapting the simple installation script.

-    src/ZIPsFS.compile.sh

 Are the shared libraries found on the system?
 The option -fuse3 refers to libfuse3.so.
 Is this found in the library search paths.
 Are the include files in the include file search paths?

 Maybe this file requires adaptations for your OS: